ycpcs/ece335-fall2024/assign/assign01.md

 title: "Assignment 1"
 ---

-**Due: Monday, May 20th in class** Late assignments will be penalized 20% per day.
+**Due: Tuesday, Sept 10th in class** Late assignments will be penalized 20% per day.

 Book Questions from *How To Prove It - 3rd ed.*
 ===============================================